clambro/black-hole-thesis/docs/description.md

 ## The Physics

-**Warning: This section has math in it.
-You do not need to understand the math to understand the concepts.**
+**Warning: This section has equations in it, but should not be skipped.
+You can understand the concepts discussed without understanding the math.**

+### A Wave in Curved Spacetime

 We said above that we are working with a massless scalar field, which we will label $\phi(t, r)$.
-This field obeys a seemingly simple wave equation called the massless Klein-Gordon equation:
+This field obeys a seemingly simple wave equation called the massless Klein-Gordon equation

 $$
 \nabla^\alpha\Delta_\alpha\phi = 0
 $$

 This is the equation we have to solve to track the evolution of our wave in our spacetime.
 If those alphas weren't there, this would be the same wave equation that governs a vibrating drum or a guitar string, but unfortunately for us they are there and they introduce a heck of a lot of complexity into an otherwise simple concept.
-What those alphas tell us is that our wave equation is operating in curved space, and the way that space curves is described by a spactime metric.
-Our spherically symmetric spacetime metric looks like this:
+What those alphas tell us is that our wave is moving through curved space, and the way that space curves is described by a spactime metric.
+Our spherically symmetric spacetime metric looks like this

 $$
 ds^2 = -\frac{A}{N^2}dt^2 + \frac{1}{A}dr^2 + r^2d\Omega
 $$

 This metric tells us how spacetime warps at a local level due to the presence of our field.
 The function $A$ is called the radial factor, and it will be very important for determining black hole formation later.
 The function $N$ is called the lapse, and it tracks the gravitiational time dilation of the system.
-Now that we have our metric, we can resolve what's going on behind the alphas and write our Klein-Gordon equation as a pair of coupled equations, which look uglier but are much easier to work with computationally:
+Now that we have our metric, we can resolve what's going on behind the alphas and write our Klein-Gordon equation as a pair of coupled equations, which look uglier but are much easier to work with computationally

 $$
 \partial_t\phi = \frac{A\Pi}{N}